rosesleni/Business-database/README.md

  >
 4.QUERY
          i.
-Description:
+Description: In this output shows the details of salaries.

-      ii.Why is it important:
+   ii.Why is it important: Important to have details to you Salaries also to all employees that you have.

    iii: sample output: